“I don’t know what I want. Except that I probably won’t get it.”

 GM: It remains solid against his foot.

-Only when Caroline has left does it swing open.
+Only when Caroline leaves does it swing open.

 Endless gray and gloom stretches outside.